kstenerud/concise-text-encoding/cte-specification.md

 ### Version Specifier

 All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
+In other words, the very first byte of a CTE document must be `v` (0x76).

-The version specifier is the lowercase letter `v` followed immediately by a number representing the version of this specification that the document adheres to (there is no whitespace between the `v` and the number).
+The version specifier is the lowercase letter `v` followed immediately by a number representing the version of this specification that the document adheres to (there must not be whitespace between the `v` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.

 #### Examples